 We all question sometimes: why do some people have it easier than others?
 As Christians, we should stop and notice that the more we allow ourselves to compare ourselves with others, the more we forget our high calling in Christ (Philippians 2:3).
 In everything we do or think, we must be “Christ like.”

-It’s always our relentless desire for more that destroys our happiness.
+It’s always the relentless desire for more that destroys our happiness.
 The apostle James explained, “But if you have bitter jealousy and selfish ambition in your hearts, do not boast and be false to the truth.
 This is not the wisdom that comes down from above, but is earthly, unspiritual, demonic” (James 3:14-15).

-Celebrate God’s goodness for when our hearts are full with gratitude we’ll have no room for jealousy.
+Therefore, celebrate God’s goodness for when our hearts are full with gratitude we’ll have no room for jealousy.
 “They shall utter the memory of thy great goodness, And shall sing of thy righteousness” (Psalm 145:7).
 Paul exhorts the believers, “Rejoice in the Lord always.
 I will say it again: Rejoice!”
 (Philippians 4:4).

 In His service,